-Trading Account – Quick‑Revision Notes (JKSSB Accounts Assistant – Finance)
+Trading Account – Quick Revision Notes for JKSSB Accounts Assistant (Finance)

 1. What is a Trading Account?

-- Definition: A nominal account prepared as the first step of final accounts to ascertain Gross Profit or Gross Loss from the core trading activities of a business.
+- Definition: It is prepared to ascertain the Gross Profit or Gross Loss from the core trading activities of a business.

 |---|---|---|

-The Trading Account feeds the Gross Profit line‑item of the Profit & Loss Account.
+The Gross Profit from the Trading Account becomes a line item in the Profit & Loss Account.

 | Dr. (Debit Side) – Expenses / Costs | Cr.
 (Credit Side) – Incomes / Revenues |